bhuminshah/HDFS/ITMD-521/Week-14/README.md

 ![Test 7 result](https://github.com/illinoistech-itm/bshah40/blob/master/ITMD-521/Week-14/images/7.1.png)

-    - In this test we are using file formarts of txt and bzip and working on without combiner and without intermediate compression
+    - In this test we are using file formats of txt and bzip and working on without combiner and without intermediate compression
     - As inferred from the image, y-axis is the duration, x-axis is the file formats and different lines show different reducers
     - This test, removes malformed records and displays maximum temperature